First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound Samples: Galaxy-intrinsic ellipticity correlation function

 where the value of $\bar{r}_{\pi, {\rm max}}$ needs to be chosen to include the correlated pairs scattered by the photo-$z$ errors\footnote{This effect elongates the correlation function along the line of sight, similarly to the small-scale redshift-space distortion, where virialized galaxy motions cause random displacements of observed galaxy positions \citep{Hamilton:1998}.} while minimizing large-scale noise.
 We carefully tested the integral range and found that $\bar{r}_{\pi,{\rm max}}=160\ h^{-1}{\rm Mpc}$ with the linear bin width $\Delta \bar{r}_\pi = 5\ h^{-1}{\rm Mpc}$ provides the highest $S/N$ ratio.
 We will discuss the choice of $\bar{r}_{\pi,{\rm max}}$ more in section \ref{section:results}.
 We also measured $w_{g\times}$ by replacing $e_+$ with $e_\times$ and use it for systematic tests because this quantity should be zero at all scales.
-We have also measured the correlation function using the estimator of \citet{Joachimi:2011} and confirmed that the two estimators gave almost identical signals.
+We have also tried another estimator for the correlation function \citep{Mandelbaum:2006,Joachimi:2011},